 The weekly check-in campaign is the core of the Friday Feedback experience.
 This feature is geared towards team leaders (typically with five or more direct reports) and is meant to provide tactical insights about an individual’s work experience.
+If you are in agile circles, this is very similar to a weekly retrospective, but online.

 Weekly cadence, named feedback